nifanfa/MOOS/README.md

 | ⬜ | Unknown |

 ## Contact me 联系方式
-Email: nifanfa@foxmail.com (i hardly use that so it may took a few month to check your reply)
+Email: nifanfa@foxmail.com (i hardly use that so it may took a few month to check your post)
 QQ: 3244735564
 QQ群: 686383293
 Discord: https://discord.gg/uJstXbx8Pt